fafalone/WinDevLib/README.md

 ```

 ## Updates
+**Update (v4.14.180):** Much more extensive coverage of PROPVARIANT and Variant helpers for supported VB types (use changetype first to use them with unsigned et al).

 **Update (v4.14.178):** Added partial Virtual Disk APIs and unsigned PROPVARIANT helpers.

 **Update (v4.13.177):** Bug fix: Helper function UI_HSB had a syntax error.